Jyotirao Phule: Early life

 Jyotirao Phule, also known as Jyotiba Phule, was born in Satara District in 1827 to a family that belonged to the Hindu Mali caste.
 The Malis traditionally worked as fruit and vegetable growers.
-In the four-fold varna system of caste hierarchy, they were placed within the Shudra category.
+In the four-fold caste hierarchy, they were placed within the Shudra category.
 Phule was named after the Hindu deity Jyotiba.
 He was born on the day of Jyotiba's annual fair.
-Phule's family, previously named Gorhe, had its origins in the village of Katgun, near the town of Satara.
+Phule's family, previously named Gorr, had its origins in the village of Katgun, near the town of Satara.
 Phule's great-grandfather, who had worked there as a chaughula, or low-ranking village official, moved to Khanwadi in Pune district.
 There, his only son, Shetiba, brought the family into poverty.
 The family, including three sons, moved to Poona seeking employment.
 The boys were taken under the wing of a florist who taught them the secrets of the trade.
 Their proficiency in growing and arranging became well known and they adopted the name Phule (flower-man) in place of Gorhe.
 Their fulfillment of commissions from the Peshwa, Baji Rao II, for flower mattresses and other goods for the rituals and ceremonies of the royal court so impressed him that he granted them 35 acre of land on the basis of the Inam system, whereby no tax would be payable upon it.
 The oldest brother machinated to take sole control of the property, leaving the younger two siblings, Jyotirao Phule's father, Govindrao, to continue farming and also flower-selling.

 Govindrao married Chimnabai and had two sons, of whom Jyotirao was the youngest.
 Chimnabai died before he was aged one.
 The then backward Mali community did not give much significance to education and thus after attending primary school where he learnt the basics of reading, writing, and arithmetic, Jyotirao was withdrawn from school by his father.
 He joined the other members of his family at work, both in the shop and in the farm.
 However, a man from the same Mali caste as Phule's recognised his intelligence and persuaded Phule's father to allow him to attend the local Scottish Mission High School.
 (Note: The Scottish Mission school was operated by the Free Church of Scotland and educated pupils from a wide range of castes.)
 Phule completed his English schooling in 1847.
 As was customary, he was married at the young age of 13, to a girl of his Mali community, chosen by his father.

 The turning point in his life was in 1848, when he attended the wedding of a Brahmin friend.
 Phule participated in the customary marriage procession, but was later rebuked and insulted by his friend's parents for doing so.
 They told him that he being from a Shudra caste should have had the sense to keep away from that ceremony.
 This incident profoundly affected him and shaped his understanding of the injustice inherent to the caste system.